 Meta-Analysis of Overall Survival interaction terms (MA-IT) using the second definition of PTL

 When an alternate definition of PTL was used (patients with rectal tumors were not included in the left sided group), a similarly significant interaction between tumor side and KRAS mutational status was observed.
 Specifically, the pooled HR for interaction terms was 1.28 (95% CI 1.01-1.62)(Figure 4).

+Publication bias: The publication bias tests could not been performed because a minimum of 10 studies is required.

 Discussion